-If you decide that breast reconstruction isn’t right for you, a prosthesis, also called a breast form, can help you look balanced without surgery.
+If you decide that breast reconstruction isn’t right for you but still want a breast shape, a prosthesis, also called a breast form, can help you look balanced without surgery.
 You can use a prosthesis (or two prostheses, if you’ve had a double mastectomy) if you want the appearance of breasts but want to hold off on reconstruction or not have it at all.

-A trained volunteer from the American Cancer Society’s Reach to Recovery program can come to your home or hospital room and give you a temporary breast form, as well as information about prostheses and where to buy them in your area, reconstruction, and other topics.
+A trained volunteer from the American Cancer Society’s Reach to Recovery program can give you information about prostheses and where to buy them in your area, reconstruction, and other topics.

 Breast prostheses come in many shapes, sizes, and materials: silicone gel, foam, or fiberfill interior.
 Some prostheses are weighted and some are not.
 One company, Nearly You, actually offers 86 sizes and shapes.
 Many prostheses slip into a pocket in a specially designed bra or camisole.
 Others come with adhesive patches that attach to the upper edge of your breast area, allowing you to go braless if you like.
 Others use magnets: a magnet attaches to your skin with an adhesive patch and the other magnet is on the back of the prosthesis.
 The breast form snaps onto the magnet on your chest to stay in place.
 Prostheses that stay in place with adhesive or magnets don't require special lingerie.
 The adhesive patches last about a week and then you replace them.

 If you opt for a prosthesis that uses adhesive or magnets to stay in place, be careful when you apply the adhesive patches to your skin.
 Most women have no problems, but some people's skin is particularly sensitive after surgery.